Kevin-Menezes/Market-77/README.md

 <hr>

 # ▶Project video
-This video will show you the working of the website and will guide you on how to use it. https://drive.google.com/file/d/1QHC7g1_SLSSR6JwlRZl1qZka5aNZJ7v3/view?usp=sharing
+This video will show you the working of the app and will guide you on how to use it. https://drive.google.com/file/d/1QHC7g1_SLSSR6JwlRZl1qZka5aNZJ7v3/view?usp=sharing

 <img alt="Home.java" src="https://github.com/Kevin-Menezes/Market-77/blob/main/HomePage.jpg">